JMencius/Arrow/Others/downsampling_test/scripts/README.md

 Please download the two whole basecalled FASTQ file we shared through ScienceDB link to the ../data directory and decompress it before running the following pipeline.

+You can follow the instruction in [here](../../../ScienceDB/README.md) to download the data we shared.
 ```bash
 mkdir -p ../data;
 cd ../data